 The Faculty Senate raises and discusses issues pertinent to School faculty and serves as a communication conduit between departments and School leadership.
 Senate leadership provides a faculty voice and vote in leadership meetings: Advisory Board, Committee on Finance, Committee of the Whole, Leadership Retreats.
 The body serves as a faculty ‘sounding board’ for emergent issues and policy proposals from the School and University, and the cross-disciplinary nature of the Senate allows for consideration of issues across departments.

 The Senate meets on the 2nd Thursday of every month from 12:15 - 1:30 P.M.
 EST. Meetings are open to all faculty.
+Those interested in attending can reach out to Samantha McDonald email@example.com for more details.
 Meeting minutes are available at my.jhsph.edu.
 Departmental faculty are encouraged to reach out to their senators or Senate leadership about issues of concern.